nicoledow/coverless/README.md

 $cd coverless-api

 This will put you into the API directly.
+If you do not yet have PostgreSQL available on your machine, you will need to do so.
 From here, you can start your Rails server by typing:

 $rails s